Artist Uses Photoshop to Edit Cats into Giant Surreal Pictures

 They're so sweet and cuddly that we tend to forget they're apex predators."

-Mike Wazowski is that you?
+Mike Wazowski, is that you?

 "Say AAAHHHH"

-Always watching
+Always Watching

-“I taught myself Photoshop through tutorials and practice.
-I previously used Photoshop as a drawing tool for my illustration work, so there was a shift in skills when I started using it to make manipulations.
+"I taught myself Photoshop through tutorials and practice.
+I previously used Photoshop as a drawing tool for my illustration work, so there was a shift in skills when I started using it to create manipulations.

 I was drawn to digital collage because while I’d made paper collages in the past, I felt there were limitations to what I could create.
 Photoshop allowed me to bring the ideas I had in my head to life, and it’s become an indispensable tool."